machal/freestyle-grid/README.md

 [Try it in your browser](http://www.vzhurudolu.cz/data/projects/freestyle-grid/demo/simple.html).

 Have you noticed that you don't need to write markup for layout row?
-Yes, writing layout markup with Freestyle Grid is really fast.
+Yes, writing layout markup with FreestyleGrid is really fast.

 ### 2nd example: 1/3 layout on small &amp; 1/6 on large displays